cessen/tenthash/docs/design_rationale.md

 The hash state is mixed twice during finalization to fully diffuse the entire 256-bit hash state, since (as discussed in the section about rotation constants) a single call to the mixing function doesn't fully diffuse the state.

-This wouldn't be necessary if we used the entire state as the digest.
-But since TentHash truncates the state to 160 bits, full diffusion ensures that there is no bias in the final digest.
-It also has the nice benefit that client code can further truncate the digest as much as they want without any unexpected effects.
+This wouldn't be necessary if we used the entire state as the output.
+But since TentHash truncates the state to 160 bits, full diffusion ensures that there is no bias in the final output.
+It also has the nice benefit that client code can further truncate the output as much as they want without any unexpected effects.

-(Aside: strictly speaking, the *input data* itself is already fully diffused after just the first finalization mixing call.
-But to ensure that the incorporated message length is also fully diffused, two calls are necessary.)

 Note that it only takes 9 rounds of mixing to fully diffuse the hash state, whereas two mix calls does 14 rounds (7 rounds for each call).
 Therefore a little performance is left on the table by making two calls.
-However, this is only done during finalization, and therefore this is small constant overhead, completely independent of the length of the input.
-Moreover, this approach allows implementations to have just a single, simple mix function with no tweak parameters.
+However, this is only done during finalization, and therefore this is a small constant overhead that quickly becomes negligible even for just moderately sized input data.
+Moreover, this approach allows implementations to have a single, simple mix function with no tweak parameters.
 Given TentHash's goal of simplicity, this seemed like an appropriate tradeoff.

 ## Q&A